Tips For Paddling Horseshoe Bend

 We show you how to load the gear on your vehicle- racks are included with the rentals.
 We do not deliver to Lee’s Ferry- you must transport the gear on your own vehicle.

-We will give you all the information you will need.
-You will leave Page and head to Lee’s Ferry- an easy 45-minute drive on paved roads.
-Your backhaul outfitter will meet you at the docks at Lee’s Ferry at your scheduled time.
+You will leave Page with your gear and head to Lees Ferry– an easy 45-minute drive on paved roads.
+Your backhaul outfitter will meet you at the docks at Lees Ferry at your scheduled time.

 Overnight parking and camping are available there.
-After your trip, you will just bring your gear back to us here in Page before we close.
-You can keep your gear overnight and return the following morning but you must notify us ahead of time.
+After your trip, you will just bring your gear back to Page.
+We allow you to keep your gear overnight and return the following morning but you must notify us ahead of time.

-You will find many things to explore on your journey including ancient petroglyphs, side canyon hikes, and amazing views.
+You will find many things to explore while paddleboarding or kayaking Horseshoe Bend.
+Some highlights include ancient petroglyphs, side canyon hikes, and amazing views.
 Look for wild horses and Big Horn Sheep on the side of the river!